Looking back on 2020: Challenges, progress & a path forward.

 Related read: The role of leisure and wellness in this ‘new normal’ (and its benefits for venues)

-This led to changed behavior in the public, and the need to get into their buyer’s brain.
-Some of the ways that COVID19 shifted buyer behavior included:
+This led to changed behaviour in the public, and the need to get into their buyer’s brain.
+Some of the ways that COVID19 shifted buyer behaviour included:

 - Increased online shopping

 - More omni-channel shopping and hopping from one device to another